-Any evidence of operational test or documentation of measurement of signal level, reflected power or data-error rates can fulfill the requirements.
+EvidenceAny evidence of operational test or documentation of measurement of signal level, reflected power or data-error rates is needed an fulfill the requirements.

 Some newer installations utilize digital signals over fiber-optics from the protective relays in the control house to the circuit interrupting device in the yard.
 This method of tripping the circuit breaker, even though it might be considered communications, must be maintained per the dc control circuitry maintenance requirements.